N3M1X10/windows-batch/src/system-policies/uac/readme.md

 - This will disable notifications that an application requires administrator rights.
 - This can increase security risks if you are careless online and download files from unreliable sources.

-## Files
+## 📁Files
-- [`src/net/uac/disable-UAC.bat`](https://github.com/N3M1X10/windows-batch/tree/master/src/system-policies/uac/disable-UAC.bat) - Run to disable UAC
+- [`disable-UAC.bat`](https://github.com/N3M1X10/windows-batch/tree/master/src/system-policies/uac/disable-UAC.bat) - Run to disable UAC
-- [`src/uac/restore-UAC.bat`](https://github.com/N3M1X10/windows-batch/tree/master/src/system-policies/uac/restore-UAC.bat) - Run to restore UAC
+- [`restore-UAC.bat`](https://github.com/N3M1X10/windows-batch/tree/master/src/system-policies/uac/restore-UAC.bat) - Run to restore UAC

 >[!important]
 >After these operations, it is required to restart the system for the changes to take effect!